henrymoews/simplified-reflux/README.md

     })

 ## Initial values
-If your store should have some default values write a class deriving from `RSStore` and return the state in `initialState()`:
+If your store should have some default values write a class deriving from `SRStore` and return the state in `initialState()`:

     import {SRStore} from 'simplified-reflux'